us0p/dotfiles/README.md

     - must install libnotify as a dependency
 - waybar
 - snapd from archlinux aur (enables snap installs)
+- zsh
+    - set it as default shell
+    - copy config from .bashrc to .zshrc and from .bash_profile to .zprofile

 ## Must Learn
 - Linux